cheetirala/xeautomationtests/README.md

 # xeautomationtests

-Acceptance tests automation using Java, spring, cucumber, selenium webdriver, page object model with page factory, maven, junit and intellij for guru99 banking app
+Acceptance tests automation using Java, spring, cucumber, selenium webdriver, page object model with page factory, maven, junit and intellij for xe.com

 Download the project to a location on your PC.